wengmister/LeFranX/README.md

 ## Build

-Project was tested on [`LeRobot`](https://github.com/huggingface/lerobot) commit [`ce3b9f627e55223d6d1c449d348c6b351b35d082`](https://github.com/huggingface/lerobot/commit/ce3b9f627e55223d6d1c449d348c6b351b35d082).
+Project was tested on [`LeRobot`](https://github.com/huggingface/lerobot) commit [`ce3b9f627e55223d6d1c449d348c6b351b35d082`](https://github.com/huggingface/lerobot/commit/ce3b9f627e55223d6d1c449d348c6b351b35d082), with Ubuntu `24.04` and Python `3.12`.
 To use this extension, copy and paste all content inside the repo over to your `LeRobot` directory and do the following:

 1. Franka server - needs to be built and deployed on your real-time machine that controls the robot.
 ```bash